 Other commenters seem more interested in virtue signalling than they are in actually doing something useful to help poorer people.
 If they were actually interested in helping poor people they might…I don’t know…perhaps write a blog about how to get better with money and put it free on the internet where everyone can find it?

 The question is not whether there is some magic wand that we can wave to immediately make all poor people rich…there isn’t.
-The question is whether everyone can get better with their own money?
+The question is whether everyone can get better with money?
 I think we all can…but we have to start with an inconvenient truth which is that…

 Most people are not even trying

 No matter how many mistakes you make or how slow you progress, you are still way ahead of everyone who isn’t trying.
 Tony Robbins

 Most people spend time and energy complaining and waiting for their elders and betters to come and rescue them.
 Sadly, it doesn’t work like that.
 The cavalry are not coming to save us.

 For example, there is a lot of moaning about energy prices.
 But why is it that about 60% of people have never switched supplier and are therefore on a standard (i.e. expensive) rate?
 Is it because its difficult to switch?
 No!

 Is it due to those evil companies trying to make profits by keeping people warm?
 Errr…no. The problem is not lack of information, nor lack of intelligence, nor lack of competition.
 Its because, when it comes to getting richer, most people are not even trying.